Dewayne L. Saathoff Obituary - Grand Island, NE | The Grand Island Independent

 Dewayne L. Saathoff, 78, of Grand Island died Monday, Nov.
 30, 2020, at CHI Health St. Francis in Grand Island.

-Dewayne's life will be celebrated at 1 p.m.
-Tuesday, Dec.
+Dewayne's life will be celebrated at 1 p.m. on Tuesday, Dec.
 8, at Curran Funeral Chapel.
 The Rev. Shari Lodel will officiate.
+The service will be livestreamed on the Curran Funeral Chapel Facebook page.

 To plant trees in memory, please visit our Sympathy Store